pgdevelopers/lightyear-sre-challenge/README.md

 The team has been excited to bring in an SRE, a hero designed to reduce the team's toil through automation and living at the intersection between code and infrastructure.
 They've prepared a list of things they could use your help on.

-InsPIRA Tickets in priority order:
-- We have a new version of inspire-web we'd like to deploy v0.3, can you do this for us?
+Tackle these InsPIRA tickets in priority order.
+(Again, don't worry if you don't finish them all!
+Get through what you can and be prepared to chat about it.)
+- Deploy v0.3 of inspire-web
-- How might we automatically deploy this image whenever there is an update?
+- Update the configuration to automatically deploy this image whenever there is an update
-- The Redis Helm chart seems to take down the web pods when deployed.
-What should we do to solve redis?
-- Traefik is deployed to the cluster via helm chart, but isn't used yet.
-Can you help us configure Traefik?
+- Deploy the Redis Helm chart (it's commented out)
+    - Hm, the web pods don't seem to like Redis.
+Diagnose and resolve the issue so the web pods AND Redis can run in the cluster.
 - What CI/CD strategy would you recommend for this cluster?
 This could involve many git repos beyond this!
 Can you help us with that?

+Bonus points!
+- Traefik is deployed to the cluster via helm chart, but isn't used yet.
+Can you configure Traefik?
 - How might we build observability and monitoring into the cluster?
+Feel free to start implementing this or prepare talking points as time allows.
 - We'd also love to hear recommendations from you on how we could build confidence and reduce toil on our team with automation.
 What else would you suggest we do?